Mostowski collapse lemma: Generalizations

 Every well-founded set-like relation can be embedded into a well-founded set-like extensional relation.
 This implies the following variant of the Mostowski collapse lemma: every well-founded set-like relation is isomorphic to set-membership on a (non-unique, and not necessarily transitive) class.

 A mapping F such that F(x) = {F(y) : y R x} for all x in X can be defined for any well-founded set-like relation R on X by well-founded recursion.
 It provides a homomorphism of R onto a (non-unique, in general) transitive class.
 The homomorphism F is an isomorphism if and only if R is extensional.

 The well-foundedness assumption of the Mostowski lemma can be alleviated or dropped in non-well-founded set theories.
 In Boffa's set theory, every set-like extensional relation is isomorphic to set-membership on a (non-unique) transitive class.
 In set theory with Aczel's anti-foundation axiom, every set-like relation is bisimilar to set-membership on a unique transitive class, hence every bisimulation-minimal set-like relation is isomorphic to a unique transitive class.

 Application

 Every set model of ZF is set-like and extensional.
 If the model is well-founded, then by the Mostowski collapse lemma it is isomorphic to a transitive model of ZF and such a transitive model is unique.

 Saying that the membership relation of some model of ZF is well-founded is stronger than saying that the axiom of regularity is true in the model.
-There exists a model M (assuming the consistency of ZF) whose domain has a subset A with no R-minimal element, but this set A is not a "set in the model" (A is not in the domain of the model, even though all of its members are).
-More precisely, for no such set A there exists x in M such that A = R^{−1}[x].
-So M satisfies the axiom of regularity (it is "internally" well-founded) but it is not well-founded and the collapse lemma does not apply to it.
+There exists a model M = (X, R) (assuming the consistency of ZF) whose domain X has a subset A with no R-minimal element, but this set A is not a "set in the model".
+More precisely, there is no x in X such that A = R^{−1}[x].
+So M satisfies the axiom of regularity (it is "internally" well-founded), but M is not well-founded and the Mostowski collapse lemma does not apply to it.